grzesiek2010/NumberPickerBug/README.md

 # NumberPickerBug

-The problem has beed disovered and reported in ODK Collect: https://github.com/opendatakit/collect/issues/1782 Wrong first value is visible if a range of the NumberPicker is:
+The problem has been discovered and reported in ODK Collect: https://github.com/opendatakit/collect/issues/1782 Wrong first value is visible if a range of the NumberPicker is:

 1 - 10 then 10 is displayed instead of 1